UWPCE-PythonCert/ProgrammingInPython/_sources/exercises/index.rst.txt

 -------------------

 It's now time to catch up on everything you haven't quite finished.
-In particular, you should finish object oriented mailroom that is fully complete and unit tested.
+In particular, you should finish an object oriented mailroom that is fully complete and unit tested.

 Extra Exercises